Centropomus

 All snook species are capable of inhabiting both fresh and saltwater and are known to seasonally occupy Gatun Lake, which forms a water bridge connecting the Atlantic and Pacific Oceans as an integral part of the Panama Canal.
 Of the 12 species, only four are known to reach sizes in excess of 10 lb – two Atlantic species (C. undecimalis and C. poeyi) and two Pacific species (C. viridis and C. nigrescens).
-The eight species of smaller snooks usually grow to less than 6 lb and can be readily distinguished by from the four larger species by their noticeably longer anal spine, anal fin configuration, and body shape.
+The eight species of smaller snooks usually grow to less than 6 lb and can be readily distinguished from the four larger species by their noticeably longer anal spine, anal fin configuration, and body shape.
 The four large species are immediately recognizable by their more streamlined appearance given by their longer, narrower body shape.

 Many individual species bear a close resemblance to one another, although they may be from the same or different oceans; identification is better left up to experts.
 The two Atlantic large species (C. undecimalis and C. poeyi) are virtually identical in appearance.
 They can usually only be distinguished by the number of gill rakers each possesses.
 The robalo or common snook (C. undecimalis) commonly has 11 to 13 non-rudimentary gill rakers and the Mexican snook (C. poeyi) is most often found to possess 15 to 18 non-rudimentary gill rakers.
 The Pacific robalo nato or white snook (C. viridis) is also a dead ringer for the common snook.
 The distinguishing feature is also the non-rudimentary gill raker count with 13 to 15 for the white snook.
 They act, breed, grow, and fight virtually the same.

 Laboratory-reared specimens of the common snook showed meristic variations in vertebrae, fin ray, and gill raker numbers not observed in specimens from the wild.
 These variations are suspected to be due to diet and growth rates.
 Large robalo caught in Lake Gatun invariably cause a wealth of confusion.
 The IGFA requires verification of the species by a designated authority for world-record claims.
 The two Pacific species of large robalo are somewhat easier to distinguish.